 Blue Grass Ltd.

 By 1997, W.M.
 Holt had outgrown its location near the Calgary airport and plans were developed for an eventual move.
-In 1999, a 22-acre parcel of land was purchased on the service road just south of the Balzac overpass.
-At the time, this seemed a long way out but we can already see the city growing around us, with no traffic congestion and easy access from Deerfoot Trail – the site has proved user friendly for staff and consumers alike.
+In 1999, a 30 acre parcel of land was purchased on the service road just south of the Balzac overpass.
+At the time, this seemed a long way out but we can already see the city growing around us, with no traffic congestion and easy access from Deerfoot Trail, the site has proved user friendly for staff and consumers alike.
 This new property underwent development in 2001 and the Grand Opening was held in the spring of 2002.

 From a small family business, Blue Grass Ltd. has grown into one of Alberta’s largest Tree and Sod producers through its commitment to great service and quality plant material.
+Blue Grass is continually growing and expanding to better serve our customers, our goal is to be a one stop shop for all landscaping products and materials.
 With the family still playing major roles in the business, the tradition will continue for generations to come.
 Perhaps there is no better investment in the future than to plant a tree for our children and their children.